dgraves4/streaming-07-auction-tracker/README.md

 - **consumer_v2.0.py**: Enhanced to read from multiple queues and log messages based on item type.
 - **producer_v3.0.py**: Continuously sends messages with an open RabbitMQ connection.
 - **consumer_v3.0.py**: Maintains a rolling window of bids from multiple queues.
+- **consumer_v4.0.py**: Reads messages from multiple queues, maintains a rolling window, and sends email alerts for high bids.
+- **emailer.py**: Script to send email alerts.
+(Only used with consumer_v4.0 in this project)
+- **.env.toml**: Configuration file for storing email credentials and "secrets" (only used with consumer_v4.0 and not included in version control).
 - **util_logger.py**: Sets up logging for the project.
 - **README.md**: Project documentation (this file).